rubocop/ruby-style-guide/README.md

 # The Grouper Ruby Style Guide

-The purpose of this is to prevent us from wasting time arguing about things that don't matter.
+  The purpose of this document is to prevent us from wasting time arguing about things that don't matter.
+If there are any portions of the codebase that don't follow these rules, feel free to fix them.

 ## Table of Contents